definitcode/Wilderness126/README.md

 **Use the start script provided** - it handles a lot of common use cases.
 We're trying to reduce the barrier to entry by providing an all-inclusive script.

-## Common Issues

-* `bad option: --import`

-You are using an older version of Node.
-Reinstall and re-run.

-* `'"java"' is not recognized as an internal or external command`

-You do not have Java installed.

-* `XXXXX has been compiled by a more recent version of the Java Runtime (class file version 61.0), this version of the Java Runtime only recognizes class file versions up to 52.0`

-You are using Java 8 or Java 11.
-If you have multiple Java versions, you will need to set `JAVA_PATH=path-to-java.exe` in your .env file.

 ## License
 This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
 See the [LICENSE](LICENSE) file for details.